mkingsnorth/starship_generator_docs/docs/troubleshooting.rst

 .. image:: images/dupe_object.jpg

+When duplicating the starship object in Blender, it is always best to simply go to the *Add* menu again and select *Mesh* then *Starship*.
+This cleanly creates a new Starship every time.

 Because of the way the Starship Generator uses Drivers to manage its configuration, duplicating the object by pressing *shift-d* or *ctrl-c* keeps the original drivers on the same object.
-This causes the original starship to essentially control the other:  It is recommended that you instead *Add* a new Starship instead, using the standard *Add* menu option.
+This causes the original starship to essentially control the other.

 ********************************************************************************************************************************